 Highlights: Loyal, Friendly, Playful

 There are people that claim Alaskan Malamutes with blue eyes aren’t real purebred Alaskan Malamutes.
 Rather, they’re more likely to be a Malamute Husky mix.
+This is certainly possible but there’s not enough genetic data to prove this.

-RECOMMENDED: 19 Spitz Dog Breeds
+RECOMMENDED: 19 Special Spitz Dog Breeds

 12. Alaskan Klee Kai